-What Is A Conventional Mortgage?
+What Is A Conventional Loan?

-Conventional Mortgage Requirements
+Conventional Loan Requirements

-It’s possible for first-time home buyers to get a conventional mortgage with a down payment as low as 3%; however, the down payment requirement can vary based on your personal situation and the type of loan or property you’re getting:
+It’s possible for first-time home buyers to get a conventional mortgage with a down payment as low as 3%.
+However, the down payment requirement can vary based on your personal situation and the type of loan or property you’re getting:

 - If you’re buying a second home, you’ll need to put at least 10% down.

 - If you’re getting an adjustable-rate mortgage, the minimum down payment requirement is 5%.

 A mortgage calculator can help you figure out how your down payment amount will affect your future monthly payments.

 If you put down less than 20% on a conventional loan, you’ll be required to pay for private mortgage insurance (PMI).
 PMI protects mortgage investors in case of a loan default.
 The cost for PMI varies based on your loan type, your credit score and the size of your down payment.